The Best Markers for Hand Lettering

 I often get asked about which markers and I use, why I use them, what I like and/or dislike about them, etc. So I thought I’d give you an overview of my favorites and show you what’s under their caps. 🙂

-Before we get started I want to invite you to my Free Art + Lettering Facebook Group!
+Before we get started I want to invite you to my Lettering Facebook Group!

 These are the kinds of markers/pens I use the most.
 They’re awesome for hand-lettering but they’re great for coloring too!

-If you’re new to lettering, pop over to my Hand Lettering 101 page for all kinds of lettering goodness.
+If you’re new to lettering, pop over to my Hand Lettering 101 page.
+It’s the newbie’s guide to getting started with all kinds of lettering and calligraphy.